CulturePoliticsSport

 Then again, would the current superpower roll over so easily and concede that the game is up?
 Might it not, in classic ‘with us or against us’ logic declare that a soccer UN is irrelevant and that American Football is the only acceptable way to resolve international disputes?

 Even if it accepts the tutelage of soccer, what then?
-Many people believe that the US military is running a secret research programme to design cyborg super soldiers.
-But what if the USA diverted this programme into developing and building the super ‘dream team' for football, how would the rest of the world compete against these cybernetic organisms?
+Many people believe that the US is running a secret research programme to design cyborg super soldiers.
+But what if the USA diverted this programme into developing and building the super ‘dream team’ for football, how would the rest of the world compete against these cybernetic organisms?
 If you thought one Wayne Rooney was enough to handle, just think what a whole army of genetically modified, computer-enhanced Rooneys would be like!

-See also Looking for the Ramadan spirit in Brussels
+See also Commuting for dummies in Belgium

 Of course, some people might argue that football is already replete with cyborgs, that peculiar synthesis of living tissue, artificial parts and machine.
 Few footballers would attend a tournament or be seen about town without their silicon wags (i.e. wives and girlfriends).
 Take the silicon-breasted, gym-enhanced plastic queen of football and former ‘Posh Spice’, Victoria Beckham.
 She’s reached the stage where nearly half her diminishing body mass is no longer identifiable as human.